420blaze420/tape0002/README.md

 ### 8. Submission and Terms

 #### Submission format and contact information
-* Format: Hardcopy via mail services.
+* Format: Hardcopy by mail services.

-* Submissions may be sent via mail.
+* Submissions may be sent by mail.

-* Questions may be submitted via mail or our public email.
+* Questions may be submitted by mail or our public email.

 * All submissions must be to submitted by September 15, 2026